rpj/secdrop/README.md

 Makes use of both symmetric (first stage is AES-256, encrypted in-browser) and asymmetric encryption (GPG public-key for second stage, performed on server side).

-Because first-stage encryption is done within the browser itself via CryptoJS and uses 256-bit AES, an SSL server (HTTPS) isn't required.
-However, it is highly recommended.
+Because first-stage encryption is done within the browser via CryptoJS (256-bit AES), an SSL server isn't required.
+However, it is _highly_ recommended.

 Requirements
 ============